Career Foresight: Reframing Career Development for the 21st Century

 Map: Develop Future Scenarios and Innovations Based on Today’s Trends

-As Shell and others have demonstrated, scenarios are an incredibly powerful tool due to their ability to immerse an organization into future probabilities, possibilities and aspirational outcomes.
+As many corporations (including organizations we’ve worked with) have demonstrated, scenarios are an incredibly powerful tool due to their ability to immerse an organization into future probabilities, possibilities and aspirational outcomes.
 These stories allow them to assess the validity, robustness and future-readiness of their current strategies, while also uncovering new ideas, products and models that they would have otherwise missed.
 These same benefits emerge when scenarios are applied to career foresight.

 Traditional Career Development methods fail for the same reasons that our mainstay financial and strategic planning methods do – they assume that the future will be a linear extrapolation of the past.
 Not only is this inaccurate, it’s also dangerous.
 By attempting to forecast the future in a linear manner we create an “official future” mindset that leaves us blind to outside opportunities and threats.
 Instead, we must create several divergent narratives that will allow us to be successful no matter what future emerges.